Theophilus Painter

 Theophilus Shickel Painter (August 22, 1889 – October 5, 1969) was an American zoologist best known for his work on the structure and function of chromosomes, especially the sex-determination genes X and Y in humans.
 He was the first to discover that human sex was determined by an X/Y heteromorphic chromosomal pair mechanism.

 He also carried out work in identifying genes in fruit flies (Drosophila).
 His work exploited the giant polytene chromosomes in the salivary glands of Drosophila and other Dipteran larvae.
+Painter was elected to the United States National Academy of Sciences in 1938 and the American Philosophical Society in 1939.

 Academic administration

 Painter joined the faculty at the University of Texas in 1916 and, except for military duty during World War I, stayed there his whole career.
 He was, in succession, associate professor, professor and distinguished professor of zoology.
 He served as acting president (1944–1946) and president (1946–1952) of the University of Texas and retired from active teaching in 1966.

 Racial segregation

 Painter was president of the University of Texas when Texas resident Heman Marion Sweatt applied for and was denied admission due to his race.
-Subsequently, Painter was the named defendant in the civil rights case Sweatt v.
+Painter spoke out against integration, and voiced his disapproval of Sweatt's admittance.
+Sweatt v.
 Painter, 339 U.S.629 (1950), which proved an integral stepping stone in the landmark case Brown v.
 Board of Education of Topeka, Kansas that held that "separate is inherently unequal" and led to the integration of America's public schools.